Dual-Scale Channel Estimation in Sensing-Assisted Communication Systems: Joint Time Allocation and Beamforming Design: System Model and Problem Formulation

 \subsection{Channel Model}

-We assume the channel is quasi-static in each block but varies across different blocks.
-The classical "one-ring" model uses the spatial correlation matrix to capture large-scale information, along with the user surrounding effects of clutter.
-Accordingly, the time-varying channel for the user $k$ at the block $n$ can be written as \cite{li2023impact}
+We consider that the channel is quasi-static in each block but varies across different blocks.
+From a practical standpoint, we adopt the classical ``one-ring'' channel model, where the spatial correlation matrix captures the large-scale statistics and the Rayleigh fading denotes the random scatterers around the user at small-scale.
+The time-varying channel for user $k$ at block $n$ of $m$-th update can be expressed as \cite{ma2018sparse, xia2020learning} \begin{small}